 2. Best value: Medigap Plan N

-Plan N offers similar health insurance coverage to Plan G. Plan N does not include Part B excess charge coverage.
-This means that the Medicare beneficiary would be responsible for covering fees healthcare providers charge above the Medicare allowable amount.
+Medigap Plan N offers similar health insurance coverage to Plan G. Plan N does not include Part B excess charge coverage.
+This means the Medicare beneficiary would be responsible for covering fees healthcare providers charge above the Medicare allowable amount.